When London Became An Island

 No doubt Richards took a keen interest in what had happened in the American squadron as his own vessel was restocked and repaired.
 He would have been aware that, as the American ships were engaged in the same kind of work in the same waters they were likely to meet again no matter who was in command and was, no doubt, reassured by the presence of a steam frigate flying the stars and stripes.
 For a variety of reasons relationships between the United States and Great Britain were sometimes tense in the 1850s, but on the Chinese coast their navies sometimes worked in concert against their common enemy, the infestation of pirates.

 No one quite knew which ships involved in coastwise traffic were pirates and which were not for many predators masqueraded as ordinary coastal traders, revealing themselves when it was too late for their prey to escape.
-These bandit vessels were often well supplied with cannon, sometimes worked together and could be quite prepared to take on a lone vessel, even a steam gunboat of the Royal Navy.
+These bandit vessels were often well supplied with cannon, sometimes worked together and could be quite prepared to take on a lone warship, even a steam gunboat of the Royal Navy.
 For example, when HMS Hermes, a paddler, chased armed junks which had attacked a British merchant ship on its way from Shanghai to Hong Kong the pirates fought back and fought well, their shots coming close to hitting the bow and the paddle boxes.

 The crews of the pirate vessels were overwhelmingly Chinese but there were a few renegade Westerners too.
 In the 1850s a trial took place in Hong Kong of a young American named Eli Boggs.
 He was accused of piracy although many found it hard to believe that such a youthful and good looking man could have been involved in this kind of criminality.
 A contemporary newspaper report said that he looked like the hero of a sentimental novel and that he had;